sseamonds/stock_data_tracker/README.md

       - Post creation : Go to VPC Endpoints, pick the one you just created, and add a VPC route table (I already had a private one for RDS, and used that one)
     - ensure the right security groups are attached with the VPC
       - for me it was the SG for the rds instance (generated when adding a Lambda to the RDS instance, named something like "lambda-rds-1")
-      - if the Lambda consumes from S3 you need the default SG.
+      - if the Lambda also consumes from S3 you need the default SG as well.
 A Lambda doesn't normally need this for S3 access, but one with a VPC attached does need it
+- For the lambdas that invoke other lambdas :
+  - pass a payload of format :
+  {
+    "Records": [
+      {
+          "var": var_val
+          ....etc....
+      }
+    ]
+  }
+  - call next lambda by it's arn
+  - set up an interface VPC endpoint for lambda in desired region
+    - see instructions for SNS under "To log alerts to SNS...".
+Key difference is that you will choose the option AWS Service, and enter lambda, then choose lambda.<region> (mine is com.amazonaws.us-west-2.lambda for instance)
 - For lambdas which hit yfinance
   - use scripts/build_yfinance_layer.sh to build a yfinance layer
   - add the layer to the lambda